witlef/website-hugo-supermeq/content/post/supermeq/index.md

 image:
   filename: featured.png
   focal_point: Smart
-  preview_only: false
+  preview_only: true
 ---
-We are excited to say that our Horizon Europe project SuperMeQ starts Oct 1st 2022.
-It is a collaboration between Chalmers, Austrian Academy of Sciences, Walther Meissner Institute, Universidad Autonoma de Barcleona and Karlsruhe Institute of Technology.
+We are excited to share that our Horizon Europe project SuperMeQ starts Oct 1st 2022.
+It is a collaboration between Chalmers, Austrian Academy of Sciences, Walther Meissner Institute, Universidad Autonoma de Barcelona and Karlsruhe Institute of Technology.